-AREA OF COURSEWORK SEMESTER HOURS AREA I: Written Composition I and II 6 AREA II: Humanities, Fine Arts and Speech 12 Must complete a minimum of 3 semester hours in Literature Must complete 3 semester hours in the Fine Arts Must complete 3 semester hours in Speech Must complete 3 additional semester hours in Humanities, Fine Arts or Speech Must complete a two-hour sequence in either Literature OR History
+AREA OF COURSEWORK SEMESTER HOURS AREA I: Written Composition I and II 6 AREA II: Humanities and Fine Arts 12 Must complete a minimum of 3 semester hours in Literature Must complete 3 semester hours in the Fine Arts Must complete 6 additional semester hours in Humanities/Fine Arts Must complete a two-course sequence in either Literature OR History

-AREA OF COURSEWORK SEMESTER HOURS AREA III: Natural Sciences and Mathematics 11 Must complete 3 semester hours in Mathematics at the precalculus, algebra or finite math level Must complete 8 semester hours in the Natural Sciences, which must include laboratory experiences.
-In addition to mathematics, disciplines in the natural sciences include the following: astronomy, biological sciences, chemistry, geology, physical geography, earth science, physics and physical sciences AREA IV: History, Social and Behavioral Sciences 12 Must complete a minimum of 3 semester hours in History Must complete at least 6 semester hours from among other disciplines in the Social and Behavioral Sciences.
-Social and Behavioral Sciences include, but are not limited to, the following: anthropology, economics, geography, political science, psychology and sociology Must complete a two-course sequence in EITHER Literature OR History AREA V: Pre-Professional, Pre-Major and Elective Courses 19-23 Course appropriate to the degree requirements and major of the individual student.
-Students completing courses that have been approved for the General Studies Curriculum and are appropriate to their majors and/or degree programs may transfer these courses with credit applicable to their degree programs among the Alabama public two-year and four-year colleges and universities.
-TOTAL MAXIMUM SEMESTER CREDIT HOURS 64 plans to transfer.
+AREA OF COURSEWORK SEMESTER HOURS AREA III: Natural Sciences and Mathematics 11 Must complete 3 semester hours in Mathematics at the precalculus, algebra or finite math level Must complete 8 semester hours in the Natural Sciences, which must include laboratory experient in addition to mathematics, disciplines in the natural sciences include the following: astronomy, by ical sciences, chemistry, geology, physical geography, earth science, physics and physical science. iolog- AREA IV: History, Social and Behavioral Sciences 12 Must complete a minimum of 3 semester hours in History Must complete at least 6 semester hours from among other disciplines in the Social and Behavioral Sciences.
+Social and Behavioral Sciences include, but are not limited to, the following: anthropologeconomics, geography, political science, psychology and sociology Must complete a two-course sequence in either Literature OR History AREA V: Pre-Professional, Pre-Major and Elective Courses 19-23 Course appropriate to the degree requirements and major of the individual student.
+Students coming courses that have been approved for the General Studies Curriculum and are appropriate to tamajors and/or degree programs may transfer these courses with credit applicable to their degree grams among the Alabama public two-year and four-year colleges and universities. their TOTAL SEMESTER CREDIT HOURS 60 - 64

 NOTICE: The sequence in Area II and IV in literature or history needs to follow the sequence requirements according to the student's major and transfer plans.
-These requirements are outlined in the "Programs of Study" section of this catalog, for a total of 60-64 semester hours, or 50% of the total required by the college or university to which the student
+These requirements are outlined in the "Programs of Study" section of this catalog, for a total of 60-64 semester hours, or 50% of the total required by the college or university to which the student plans to transfer.